Vicente Piccio Jr.: People Power Revolution

 The loss of the elite air-force pilots, analysts and historians say, was key to the eventual success of the four-day civilian-backed nonviolent revolution that toppled the Marcos administration.
 For his loyalty to the formal chain of command under Chief of Staff Fabián Ver, Piccio was branded as a "stooge".

 Personal life

 Piccio was born in Iloilo City to a family from the Karay-a town of Dueñas.
 He grew up in Maasin, another Karay-a town.
 He later married Nena Hernández of Belison, Antique and with her had seven children: Vincent Bernard, Elizabeth Mary, Philip Gregory “Dobol P”, Bernard, Robert Ephrem, Christopher and Paul Anthony.
-He had 7 grandchildren including: Alexandra Piccio, Christopher "C. J." Piccio, Roberto Piccio, Paula Piccio, Ariana Castrence, and Julian “Ian” Castrence.
+He had 7 grandchildren including: Alexandra Piccio, Christopher "C. J." Piccio, Robert Piccio Jr, Paula Piccio, Ariana Castrence, and Julian “Ian” Castrence.
 He died on April 28, 2015, in Belison.